Request Demo

 • H.264 (AVC): Most often mobile apps use this codec to achieve a good balance between compression efficiency and computational requirements.

 • H.265 (HEVC): Want a more advanced codec that’s 50% better than H.264?
-You’ll need this H.265 codec that takes care of the compression and offers the same quality level.
-But the only drawback is, it requires more processing power which might affect the battery life on mobile devices.
+You’ll need the H.265 codec, which handles compression and maintains quality.
+However, while this codec requires more processing power and might affect battery life on mobile devices, it performs efficiently on CTV devices, providing a high-quality streaming experience on larger screens without significant impact on performance.

 • VP9: This is an open-source codec developed by Google that is primarily used on YouTube.
 It offers compression efficiency similar to H.265 but the licensing costs are comparatively low.